VacCrow/vaccrow.github.io/guides/ultimates/TEA.md

 {% include slideshow.html imgLink="comp1-1.jpg;comp1-2.jpg;Comp1-3.jpg" imgDesc="Get in position;<span class='speDebuff'>Compressed</span> debuffs resolve;Move away from the <em>Tornado</em>" slideNumber=slideCounter %}

 Next *Brute Justice* will now cast **Missile Command**.
 Since *Brute Justice* is on the West side, **Earth Missile** will be baited on the East side by the *Cruise Chaser* Tank and a designated player (here the Scholar).
 They will first bait the **Earth Missile** along the edge, then move in to drop the **Hidden Mines**.
-The mines need to be popped quickly by the *Cruise Chaser* Tank once they're "burried" into the ground.
+The mines need to be popped quickly by the *Cruise Chaser* Tank once they're "buried" into the ground.
 The Tank targeted by **Ice Missile** needs to place it near the North *Tornado* to transform it into an *Ice Block* for later.
 The ice puddle will grow in size over time, so there's no need to put it on top of the *Tornado* since it may bite back if you're coming too close.
 If the *Cruise Chaser* Tank gets **Ice Missile**, bait the **Hidden Mine**, drop the **Ice Missile** then move to take out the mines.
 Right after **Earth Missile** is **Enumeration**, it is better to use a priority system such as this one: